qmi03/hpc-mpi-rma-report/src/contents/c3/index.typ

 #set heading(offset: 0)
 == Design Decisions <design-decision>
-From these works, my proposal for a barrier algorithm within a computation node like C++ will use the broadcast-based cache-coherent multiprocessors method.
+From these works, my proposal for a barrier algorithm within a compute node like C++ will use the broadcast-based cache-coherent multiprocessors method.
 For inter-core communication, I will implement the second approach.
 This choice aligns with the expectation that modern multi-core processors typically maintain